Some turns of phrase just go over better than others, and you don’t need a huge vocabulary or a fancy accent to pull them off.

 9. “In light of recent events…”

 This brings a touch of gravitas to your conversation, especially when discussing current events or important developments.
 It shows that you’re aware of the broader context and are considering the implications of recent happenings.
-This is particularly useful in professional settings or when discussing serious topics.
+This is extra useful in professional settings or when discussing serious topics.

 10. “I must confess…”

 This adds a touch of vulnerability and honesty to your communication.
 It can be used to admit a mistake, express an opinion, or simply share a confession.
 It humanises you and makes you more relatable to people.
-However, use it sparingly, as overusing it can make you appear overly dramatic or insincere.
+However, use it sparingly, as overusing it can make you seem overly dramatic or insincere.

 11. “Upon reflection…”

 This indicates that you’ve taken the time to consider a matter carefully before forming an opinion.
-It adds weight to your words and suggests that you’re not one to rush to judgment.
+It adds weight to your words and suggests that you’re not one to rush to judgement.
 It’s a great phrase to use when offering advice or making a decision that could have significant consequences.

 12. “As a matter of fact…”